nam11/Biology_Invasive_Species/index.md

 ## 3. Solution?

-Buffelgrass grass has become so widespread in the Sonoran desert that for all intents and purposes it is now a part of the ecosystem.
+Buffelgrass has become so widespread in the Sonoran desert that for all intents and purposes the buffelgrass is a part of the Sonoran desert ecosystem now.
 Aside from the bigger and hotter fires, the buffelgrass is not harmful to the environment.
 Solutions to the buffelgrass problem should focus on the increased fire hazard and not the buffelgrass itself.
 There is no need to remove all of the buffelgrass if a genetic alteration of buffelgrass could reduce the buffelgrass flammability.
-Additionally, once the re-engineered, fire-resistant buffelgrass is re-released into the Sonoran desert, the fire-resistant buffelgrass is more likely to survive and outcompete the more flammable buffelgrass.
+Additionally, once the re-engineered, fire-resistant buffelgrass is re-released into the Sonoran desert, the fire-resistant buffelgrass is more likely to survive, outcompet, and replace the more flammable buffelgrass.

 ### 3.1 Genetic Editing

 Plants inherit their traits through Deoxyribose Nucleic Acid (DNA).
 DNA encodes all of the characteristics in an organism into genes.
 Genes are pairs of nitrogenous bases: adenine (A), guanine (G), thymine (T), and cytosine (C).
 All of the gene pairs together make up a genome.
 There is likely a gene in the buffelgrass genome which controls the flammability and fire-resistance of buffelgrass plants.
-If scientists are able to locate and edit the buffelgrass genome to make it less flammable and more resistant to fire, buffelgrass would only be a non-native species and not an invasive species.
+If scientists are able to locate and edit the buffelgrass genome to make it less flammable and more resistant to fire, buffelgrass would only be a non-native species and not an invasive species in the Sonoran desert.

 <figcaption><b><i>A strand of DNA under a microscope</i></b></figcaption>
 <img src="https://images.newscientist.com/wp-content/uploads/2012/11/dn22545-1_300.jpg" alt="description" width="500" />